-- Failure of third-party service providers to protect, enforce, or defend intellectual property rights required to fulfill contractual obligations required for the operation of our business. - The effectiveness of our transition and compliance with the regulatory and other requirements of being a newly public company. - We are currently not in compliance with the continued listing standards of Nasdaq and may not be able to regain compliance with Nasdaq's continued listing standards in the future. - Limited liquidity and trading of our securities. - Woodford may not loan us the amounts they agreed to under the Loan Agreement. - Our obligations under the Loan Agreement are secured by a first priority security interest in substantially all of our assets and if we were to default, they could force us to curtain or abandon our business plans and operations. - The issuance and sale of common stock upon conversion of the amounts owed or upon exercise of the warrants issued to Woodford under the Loan Agreement may depress the market price of our common stock and cause substantial dilution - We currently owe a significant amount of money under our Loan Agreement, which we may not be able to repay.
+- Failure of third-party service providers to protect, enforce, or defend intellectual property rights required to fulfill contractual obligations required for the operation of our business. - The effectiveness of our transition and compliance with the regulatory and other requirements of being a newly public company. - We are currently not in compliance with the continued listing standards of Nasdaq and may not be able to regain compliance with Nasdaq's continued listing standards in the future. - Limited liquidity and trading of our securities. - Woodford may not loan us the amounts they agreed to under the Loan Agreement. - Our obligations under the Loan Agreement (as defined herein) are secured by a first priority security interest in substantially all of our assets and if we were to default, they could force us to curtail or abandon our business plans and operations. - The issuance and sale of common stock upon conversion of the amounts owed or upon exercise of the warrants issued to Woodford (as defined herein) under the Loan Agreement may depress the market price of our common stock and cause substantial dilution - We currently owe a significant amount of money under our Loan Agreement, which we may not be able to repay.

 The risks described herein or in the "Risk Factors" sections of our other public filings referenced above are not exhaustive.
-Other sections of this Amended Report describe additional factors that could adversely affect our business, financial condition or results of operations.
+Other sections of this Report describe additional factors that could adversely affect our business, financial condition or results of operations.
 New risk factors emerge from time to time and it is not possible to predict all such risk factors, nor can we assess the impact of all such risk factors on our business, or the extent to which any factor or combination of factors may cause actual results to differ materially from those contained in any forward-looking statements.
 Forward-looking statements are not guarantees of performance.
 You should not put undue reliance on these statements, which speak only as of the date hereof.
 All forward-looking statements attributable to us or persons acting on our behalf are expressly qualified in their entirety by the foregoing cautionary statements.
 We undertake no obligations to update or revise publicly any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.

-PART I. FINANCIAL INFORMATION
+PART I - FINANCIAL INFORMATION

 Item 1.
-Financial Statements
+Financial Statements.

-Page Condensed Consolidated Balance Sheets as of March 31, 2022 and December 31, 2021 (unaudited) F-1 Condensed Consolidated Statements of Operations and Comprehensive Loss for the three months ended March 31, 2022 and 2021 (unaudited) F-2 Condensed Consolidated Statements of Equity for the three months ended March 31, 2022 and 2021 (unaudited) F-3 Condensed Consolidated Statements of Cash Flows for the three months ended March 31, 2022 and 2021 (unaudited) F-4 Notes to Condensed Consolidated Financial Statements (unaudited) F-5 1
+Page Condensed Consolidated Balance Sheets as of September 30, 2022 (unaudited) and December 31, 2021 F-1 Condensed Consolidated Statements of Operations and Comprehensive Loss for the three and nine months ended September 30, 2022 and 2021 (unaudited) F-2 Condensed Consolidated Statements of Equity for the three and nine months ended September 30, 2022 and 2021 (unaudited) F-3 Condensed Consolidated Statements of Cash Flows for the nine months ended September 30, 2022 and 2021 (unaudited) F-4 Notes to Condensed Consolidated Financial Statements (unaudited) F-5 1

-LOTTERY.COM INC. CONDENSED CONSOLIDATED BALANCE SHEETS (UNAUDITED)
+LOTTERY.COM INC. CONDENSED CONSOLIDATED BALANCE SHEETS